Use a Persistent Volume Claim#

 persistentVolumeClaim:

-claimName: db
+claimName: mysite-data

 The second fragment makes the volume available to a particular container.
 This one is siblings with image